commercelayer/commercelayer-js-dropin/README.md

 ### Custom checkout, customer accounts, and more

-We developed an open-source [checkout application](https://github.com/commercelayer/commercelayer-checkout).
-It can be used as-is or as a reference, if you need to develop a custom checkout experience through the API to match your branding requirements or your clients' ones fully.
+To checkout your customer's order(s), you can use the Commerce Layer checkout application which provides you with a PCI-compliant, PSD2-compliant, and production-ready checkout flow powered by Commerce Layer APIs.
+With this, you can checkout a created order using the URL format:`<your organization slug>.checkout.commercelayer.app/:order_id?accessToken=<token>`.
+This is already supported in the latest version of the dropin library.
+All you need do is add the checkout template URL in the Commerce Layer dashboard by heading to **Settings > Markets** (then select a market e.g USA).
+When you scroll down, you will find the CHECKOUT section with an input field where you will add the template URL using this format: `https://<your organization slug>.checkout.commercelayer.app/:order_id`.

-Another common feature that you may want to build is a customer account area, where they can manage their order history, wallet (i.e., saved payment methods), address book, and returns.

-The next versions of Commerce Layer JS Drop-in will be enhanced to provide all those features with equal ease.
+Another common feature that you may want to build is a customer account dashboard, where customers can manage their order history, wallet (i.e., saved payment methods), address book, and returns.
+The next versions of Commerce Layer JS Drop-in will be enhanced to provide more features with equal ease.
 In the meantime, please explore the official [API reference](https://docs.commercelayer.io/api/) for all the available endpoints and resources.

 ---